 Aim Dynamics offers a wide range of Rogowski coils (also called rope CTs or flexible current transformers) from several manufacturers.
 Rogowski coils are more versatile than other types of current transformers.
 They don’t have a core that saturates like a standard solid or split-core CT.
 The lack of core allows them to be used in a much wider range of amperages.

-An output signal of 333mV, 4-20mA, 0-5Vdc, 0-10Vdc, 100mA, 1A or 5A can be achieved with the actively-powered integrator.
-Some power meter manufacturers can accept the native output of the Rogowski coil (without the powered integrator), whereas less flexible meters require the signal to be amplified and the phase corrected via the use of an integrator.
+An output signal of 333mV, 4-20mA, 0-5Vdc, 0-10Vdc, 100mA, 1A, or 5A can be achieved with the actively-powered integrator.
+Some power meter manufacturers can accept the native output of the Rogowski coil (without the powered integrator).
+In contrast, less flexible meters require the signal to be amplified and the phase corrected via the use of an integrator.

 To help you find what you’re looking for, we’ve broken down our products into five categories:

 These flexible coils output a 4-20mA signal.
-Some models are powered by the 4-20mA loop whereas others come with their own external power supply.
+The 4-20mA loop powers some models whereas others come with their external power supply.

 With the actively-powered integrator, these Rogowski coil kits are configured to output a 5A signal.